by Collyn Rivers

-- About 13% of accidents during this period were caused by being 'out of control on carriageway'.
-This percentage is likely to include a significant number of caravan rollovers.
+- About 13% of accidents during this period were caused by being ‘out of control on carriageway’.
+This percentage is likely to include a significant number of travel trailer rollovers.

-We would like to see similar information from other states and territories before making and comparisions, but it will be interesting to see whether WA's reduced 100 km/h speed limit for towing trailers is having any impact on towing safety compared to other states.
+We would like to see similar information from other states and territories before making any comparisons, but it will be interesting to see whether WA’s reduced 100 km/h speed limit for towing trailers is having any impact on towing safety compared to other states.

 Together, the Suncorp Group and IAG insure about two thirds of motor vehicle owners in Australia.
-No market share data is available for the caravan insurance sector, but it would not be an unreasonable assumption to say that the market share of these two insurance groups is likely to be similar in the caravan market to the motor vehicle market.
+No market share data is available for the travel trailer insurance sector, but it would not be an unreasonable assumption to say that the market share of these two insurance groups is likely to be similar in the travel trailer market to the motor vehicle market.

-This would mean that we are receiving information that relates to about two thirds of the caravan market.
+This would mean that we are receiving information that relates to about two thirds of the travel trailer market.
 Having additional data from the Western Australia Road Safety Commission is a bonus.

 Whilst further research needs to be done, our preliminary conclusions from this data are:

-- the numbers of insurance claims in the caravan sector are declining.
-This is good news and could be due to improved driver education, greater market availability of lightweight caravans and the recent availability of anti-sway technology
+- the numbers of insurance claims in the travel trailer sector are declining.
+This is good news and could be due to improved driver education, greater market availability of lightweight travel trailers and the recent availability of anti-sway technology

-- The risks of personal injury following a caravan incident on a public road appear to be relatively low
+- The risks of personal injury following a travel trailer incident on a public road appear to be relatively low

-- The number of 'single vehicle' incidents that are the result of a loss of caravan control or inadequate due care and attention are remarkably high.
-The latter could be due to towing inexperience, whilst the former could be due to overweight or incorrectly loaded caravans or an inappropriate weight ratio between tow vehicle and caravan.
+- The number of ‘single vehicle’ incidents that are the result of a loss of travel trailer control or inadequate due care and attention are remarkably high.
+The latter could be due to towing inexperience, whilst the former could be due to overweight or incorrectly loaded travel trailers or an inappropriate weight ratio between tow vehicle and travel trailer.